United Daughters of the Confederacy: Monuments, memorials, and charity

 "The number of women's clubs devoted to filiopietism and history was staggering," says historian W. Fitzhugh Brundage, noting that women were much more likely to be involved in a variety of (historical) organizations than men, who devoted their energies to fraternal societies.
 Brundage notes that after women's suffrage came in 1920, the historical role of the women's organizations eroded.

-After 1900 the UDC became an umbrella organization coordinating local memorial groups.
+After 1900, the UDC became an umbrella organization that coordinated local memorial groups.
 The UDC women specialized in sponsoring local memorials.
 After 1945, they were active in placing historical markers along Southern highways.
 The UDC has also been active in national causes during wartime.
 According to the organization, during World War I, it funded 70 hospital beds at the American Military Hospital on the Western front and contributed over US$82,000 for French and Belgian war orphans.
 The homefront campaign raised $24 million for war bonds and savings stamps.
 Members also donated $800,000 to the Red Cross.
 During World War II, they gave financial aid to student nurses.

 In 1933 the Tennessee branch of UDC donated $50,000 for the construction of a Confederate memorial hall on the campus of the George Peabody College for Teachers which merged with Vanderbilt University in 1979.
 A university effort to remove the inscription "Confederate" from the building, resisted by the UDC, led to a 2005 Tennessee appeals court ruling that the inscription could be removed only if the UDC donation was returned at present value.
 In 2016 an anonymous source donated $1.2 million to the university specifically for that purpose, and the inscription was removed.

 Memoirs

 The UDC encouraged women to publish their experiences in the war, beginning with biographies of major southern figures, such as Varina Davis's of her husband Jefferson Davis, President of the Confederacy.
 Later, women began adding more of their own experiences to the "public discourse about the war," in the form of memoirs, such as those published in the early 1900s by Sara Pryor, Virginia Clopton, Louise Wright and others.
 They also recommended structures for the memoirs.
 By the turn of the twentieth century, a dozen memoirs by southern women were published.
-These memoirs were part of the growing public memory about the antebellum years and the Lost Cause narrative, which critics have described as white supremacist, as they vigorously defended the Confederacy and its founding principles (which included the enslavement of African-Americans).
+These memoirs were part of the growing public memory about the antebellum years and the Lost Cause narrative, which critics have described as white supremacist, as they vigorously defended the Confederacy and its founding principles (which included the enslavement of African Americans).